postmanlabs/newman/README.md

 $ npm install newman --global;
 ```

-If you are using Newman for a specific project, you may ignore the `--global` install argument and consequently, newman
-will only be available for use within the specific directory where you installed it.

-### Using Newman Commandline

 The `newman run` command allows you to specify a collection to be run.
 You can easily export your Postman
 Collection as a json file from the Postman App and run it using Newman.